jmateusms/moviepoll-bot/README.md

 - You can also set a `DATABASE_URL` to use a PostgreSQL database as bot memory.
 If this is not provided, the bot will sync to local files in disk.
 - If you host your instance at a service like Heroku, you can set `APP_URL` to user webhooks.
 This will allow the app to be put to sleep after no interactions are made with the bot.
 - If you want to use the bot in polling mode, set `USE_POLLING` to `yes`.
+- For inline search functionality, you need to set `OMDB_KEY` to a [valid OMDB API key](https://www.omdbapi.com/apikey.aspx).

 ### Dependencies